 Potential Research Fellows

-The Department of Biochemistry in Cambridge is seeking to host early career researchers who have the ambition to start an independent research group facilitated by an external fellowship.
+The Department of Biochemistry at the University of Cambridge is seeking to host early career researcher who have the ambition to start an independent research group with an externally-funded fellowship.

-The Department has more than 40 research groups (bioc.cam.ac.uk/research) with interests that fall broadly into the following areas:
+The Department has more than 40 research group (bioc.cam.ac.uk/research) with interests that fall broadly into the following areas:

-We offer a dynamic environment where research benefits from state of the art facilities for structural biology, bioinformatics, biophysics, Cryo-EM, protein analysis, biological mass spectrometry and DNA sequencing with complementary facilities housed in neighbouring departments and institutes within the School of Biological Sciences.
+We offer a dynamic environment where our research programmes benefit from state of the art facilities in structural biology, bioinformatics, biophysics, cryo-EM, protein analysis, biological mass spectrometry and DNA sequencing, with complementary facilities housed in neighbouring departments and institutes within the School of Biological Sciences.

-If you are interested in obtaining the Department’s support for your application, you should first discuss your research ideas with a relevant departmental group leader, https://www.bioc.cam.ac.uk/research/uto.
+If you are interested in obtaining the Department’s support, prior to submitting your application, you should first discuss your research ideas with a relevant departmental group leader, https://www.bioc.cam.ac.uk/research/uto.

-- A CV including a list of publications (highlighting the three publications that you consider to be most significant)
+A CV including a list of publications (highlight the three publication that you consider to be most significant)

-Successful candidates will be offered comprehensive support for the preparation of their Fellowship application(s).
+Successful candidates will be offered comprehensive support for the preparation of their Fellowship application.

-Target fellowship schemes include Wellcome Trust Sir Henry Dale Fellowship, Medical Research Council Career Development Award, Biotechnology and Biological Sciences Research Council David Phillips Fellowships, Cancer Research UK Career Development Fellowship, Royal Society University Research Fellowship and the Royal Society Dorothy Hodgkin Fellowship.
-For those returning from a career break suitable fellowships include the Wellcome Trust Career Re-entry Fellowship and the Daphne Jackson Fellowship.
+Target fellowships schemes include: The Wellcome Trust Sir Henry Dale Fellowship, Medical Research Council Career Development Award, Biotechnology and Biological Sciences Research Council David Phillips Fellowship, Cancer Research UK Career Development Fellowship, Royal Society University Research Fellowship, Royal Society Dorothy Hodgkin Fellowship.